Ecodev/gims/docs/content/glossary.rst

         questionnaire.

     rule
         A rule is a way to customize computing with handcrafted formulas.
+See :doc:`detailed description <rule>`.

     survey
         A list of questions to be distributed to several countries in the form of questionnaires.

+    summand
+        Summands are a user-defined list of filters which are summed to compute the value of a specific filter

     validator
         Person given the access rights to validate the answers filled in